 You don’t want to be their first campaign in your industry.
 If you’re a B2B SaaS company and they’ve only worked with e-commerce brands, that’s a red flag.
 Ask them what kind of companies they’ve helped before.
 Do they understand your sales cycle?
 Your buyer personas?
 Your jargon?
 The more familiar they are, the faster they’ll be able to write emails that land.

 This part isn’t optional.
 If they don’t talk to you about inbox rotation, warmup tools, SPF, DKIM, and how they’ll monitor your sender score, walk away.
 Cold outreach lives and dies by whether the email shows up in the right tab.
 Ask them how they manage domain reputation and what they’ll do if your deliverability tanks mid-campaign.
+In our own campaigns, deliverability problems usually show up before the copy has a fair chance to work.
+If the email never reaches the inbox, the offer, subject line, and CTA do not matter.

 Everyone says they personalize.
 Few do it well.
 Real personalization isn’t just adding {company name}.
 It’s referencing a recent podcast the lead was on or commenting on a hiring trend at their company.
 Ask to see examples.
 If their personalization looks like it could go to ten different people without changing a word, that’s not it.